-When comparing U.S. sales with comparison-market sales of similar, but not identical, merchandise, Commerce also made adjustments for differences in merchandise, in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-Commerce based this adjustment on the difference in the variable cost of manufacturing for the foreign like products and merchandise under consideration.59
+When comparing U.S. sales with comparison-market sales of similar, but not identical, merchandise, we also made adjustments for differences in merchandise, in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
+We based this adjustment on the difference in the variable cost of manufacturing for the foreign like products and merchandise under consideration.
+79

-XI.
+IX.
 CURRENCY CONVERSION

-We made currency conversions into U.S. dollars in accordance with section 773A(a) of the Act and 19 CFR 351.415, based on the exchange rates in effect on the dates of the U.S. sales as certified by the Federal Reserve Bank.
+We made currency conversions into U.S. dollars in accordance with section 773A of the Act and 19 CFR 351.415(a), based on the exchange rates in effect on the dates of the U.S. sales as certified by the Federal Reserve Bank.
 The exchange rates are available on the Enforcement and Compliance website at http://enforcement.trade.gov/exchange.

-XII.
-RECOMMENDATION
+X. RECOMMENDATION

-We recommend ap pplying the above methodology for these preliminary results of review
+We recommend applying the above methodology for these preliminary results.

-⊠

-Agree Disagree
+Agree Disagree 9/5/2019 X More

-8/3/2018

-James Malder